Learn step-by-step how to write a Common App Essay to get into your dream college

-Answer: Since you only have 650 words to express the intangible parts of yourself, we always recommend using as much of the word limit as possible.
+Answer: The Common App Essay word limit is 650 words.
+We strongly recommend using all 650 words, though you are not required to do so.
 If you’re well below that limit, it’s worth asking yourself why your personal statement is so short.
 Check it against the outlines we’ve worked through in this post.
 Have you used your five-paragraph essay fully?
 Has your essay demonstrated change over time, or personal growth?
 Perhaps you’ve told a story but forgotten to reflect on it.
 The important thing is to ensure that you’ve fully inhabited each ‘element’ of the successful Common App Essay, as noted in this guide.
 Doing so will bring you close to the sensible word limit.

 Question: Should I explain bad grades in my essays?